hydrusnetwork/hydrus/docs/getting_started_installing.md

 === "Linux"

     *   Run the 'client' executable in the base directory.
-You may be able to double-click it, otherwise you are run `./client` from the terminal.
+You may be able to double-click it, otherwise you are running `./client` from the terminal.
     *   If you experience virtual memory crashes, please review [this thorough guide](Fixing_Hydrus_Random_Crashes_Under_Linux.md) by a user.

-## updating
+## Updating

 !!! warning
     Hydrus is imageboard-tier software, wild and fun but unprofessional.
 It is written by one Anon spinning a lot of plates.
 Mistakes happen from time to time, usually in the update process.
 There are also no training wheels to stop you from accidentally overwriting your whole db if you screw around.
 Be careful when updating.
 Make backups beforehand!

 **Hydrus does not auto-update.
 It will stay the same version unless you download and install a new one.**

-Although I put out an new version every week, you can update far less often if you want.
+Although I put out a new version every week, you can update far less often if you prefer.
 The client keeps to itself, so if it does exactly what you want and a new version does nothing you care about, you can just leave it.
 Other users enjoy updating every week, simply because it makes for a nice schedule.
 Others like to stay a week or two behind what is current, just in case I mess up and cause a temporary bug in something they like.

 A user has written a longer and more formal guide to updating, and information on the 334->335 step [here](update_guide.rtf).